devopsdays/devopsdays-web/content/page/sponsor.md

 **Code of Conduct**

 All devopsdays events have a code of conduct and require sponsors to follow it.
-This applies to giveaways, items and images at your table, behavior of your staff, etc. See the specific city's site for their code of conduct wording.
+This applies to giveaways, items and images at your table, behavior of your staff, etc. See the specific city's site for the details of their code of conduct.

 **How to sponsor**